afbc04/spendsheets/requirements/use-cases/entries/recover-entry-from-trash.md

 - **Title:** Recover Deleted Entry
 - **Description:** Administrators can recover deleted entry
-- **Pre-condition:** User must be Administrator & entry must exists and be in delete mode
+- **Pre-condition:** User must be Administrator & entry must exists and be in delete status
 - **Pos-condition:** Entry is recovered

 # Flow